Henry Paulson

-Henry "Hank" Merritt Paulson Jr. (born March 28, 1946) is an American banker and financier who served as the 74th United States Secretary of the Treasury from 2006 to 2009.
-Prior to his role in the Department of the Treasury, Paulson was the Chairman and Chief Executive Officer (CEO) of major investment bank Goldman Sachs.
+Henry Merritt "Hank" Paulson Jr. (born March 28, 1946) is an American investment banker and financier who served as the 74th United States secretary of the treasury from 2006 to 2009.
+Prior to his role in the Department of the Treasury, Paulson was the chairman and chief executive officer (CEO) of major investment bank Goldman Sachs.

-He served as Secretary of the Treasury, a key and highly influential Cabinet post, under President George W. Bush.
+He served as Secretary of the Treasury under President George W. Bush.
 Paulson served through the end of the Bush administration, leaving office on January 20, 2009.
-He is now the Chairman of the Paulson Institute, which he founded in 2011 to promote sustainable economic growth and a cleaner environment around the world, with an initial focus on the United States and China.
-He also works as Executive Chairman of the global fund, TPG Rise Climate.
+He is now the chairman of the Paulson Institute, which he founded in 2011 to promote sustainable economic growth and a cleaner environment around the world, with an initial focus on the United States and China.
+He also works as executive chairman of the global fund, TPG Rise Climate.

 Early life and education

-Paulson was born in Palm Beach, Florida, the son of Marianne (née Gallauer) and Henry Merritt Paulson, a wholesale jeweler.
-He was raised as a Christian Scientist on a farm in Barrington, Illinois.
-He has Norwegian, German, and English Canadian ancestry.
+Paulson was born on March 28, 1946 in Palm Beach, Florida, the son of Marianne (née Gallauer) and Henry Merritt Paulson, a wholesale jeweler.
+He was raised as a Christian Scientist on a farm in Barrington, Illinois, a Chicago suburb.
+He has Norwegian, German, and English-Canadian ancestry.
 Paulson attained the rank of Eagle Scout in the Boy Scouts of America and is a recipient of the Distinguished Eagle Scout Award.

 Paulson was an athlete at Barrington High School, participating in wrestling and football.
 He graduated in 1964.
-Paulson went on to attend Dartmouth College, where he graduated Phi Beta Kappa in 1968 with a degree in English.
+Paulson went on to attend Dartmouth College in Hanover, New Hampshire, where he graduated Phi Beta Kappa in 1968 with a Bachelor of Arts (BA) degree in English.
 At Dartmouth, he was a member of Sigma Alpha Epsilon and he was an All-Ivy, All-East, and honorable mention All-American as an offensive lineman.
-Paulson received his Master of Business Administration degree from Harvard Business School in 1970.
-He was offered a Rhodes Scholarship following graduating from Dartmouth, but chose not to accept it.
+Paulson received his Master of Business Administration (MBA) degree from Harvard Business School (HBS) in Allston, Massachusetts in 1970.
+He was offered a scholarship to study at the University of Oxford in the United Kingdom following his graduation from Dartmouth, but chose not to accept it.

 Early career

-Paulson was Staff Assistant to the Assistant Secretary of Defense at The Pentagon from 1970 to 1972.
-He then worked for the administration of U.S. President Richard Nixon, serving as assistant to John Ehrlichman from 1972 to 1973.
+Paulson was Staff Assistant to the Assistant Secretary of Defense at the Pentagon from 1970 to 1972.
+He then worked for the administration of U.S. president Richard Nixon, serving as assistant to John Ehrlichman from 1972 to 1973.